Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

-\textbf{Block selection for token merging.} To determine where to apply token merging within the DiT architecture, we analyze the stability of responsiveness scores $R_t$ across transformer blocks.
+To determine where to apply token merging within the DiT architecture, we analyze the stability of responsiveness scores $R_t$ across transformer blocks.
 In a 30-block DiT, we group layers into early (1–10), middle (11–20), and late (21–30) stages and measure how well the first block in each stage (1, 11, 21) correlates with subsequent blocks.
 As shown in Tab.~\ref{tab:block-corr-bottomk}, the first block (Block 1) shows weak correlation with the rest (Blocks 2–30), meaning early merging risks discarding frames that later become important.
-By contrast, responsiveness stabilizes in mid and late stages (Blocks 10 and 20), where low-importance frames remain consistently uninformative.
-This suggests that applying token merging at these points preserves essential information while effectively reducing redundancy.
-Hence, we apply adaptive token merging at Block 10 and 20, where representations are sufficiently mature for stable and efficient compression.
+Responsiveness stabilizes in mid and late transformer stages, where low-importance frames remain consistently uninformative.
+We therefore apply token merging at Blocks 10 and 20, where representations are sufficiently mature for reliable compression.